John Gibson (footballer, born 1989)

-John Mark Gibson (born 31 January 1989) is a Scottish footballer who plays as a goalkeeper for Petershill in the SJFA West Region Premiership.
+John Mark Gibson (born 31 January 1989) is a former Scottish footballer who now works as a goalkeeper coach for Queen of the South who currently play in the Scottish League One.

-Gibson has previously played for Dundee United., Dundee, Alloa Athletic and Clyde, whilst also having been on loan to a number of clubs, including three separate spells with Elgin City.
+Gibson has previously played for Dundee United, Dundee, Alloa Athletic and Clyde, whilst also having been on loan to a number of clubs, including three separate spells with Elgin City.
 He formerly represented the Scotland under-19 team.

 Club career

 Dundee United

 Gibson began his career as a youth player for Dundee United before he signed a one-year contract with the club in March 2007.
 The following year, in May 2008, Gibson signed another one-year contract with the club.

 Shortly signing a new contract with Dundee United, he was loaned out to Forfar Athletic to gain first team experience.
 After four months at the club, his loan spell with Forfar Athletic was extended until the end of the season.
 He was released by Dundee United in 2009 having failed to make a first team appearance for the club.